variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

 The “Principled” exhibit at the Tointon Gallery features the collaborative work of Dan Augenstein, Colleeen Martin, Travis Krause, Berndt Savig, Zach Keiss and exhibit curator Stephanie Newton.
 Their work examines the elements of design.
 The exhibit runs through Friday, February 2nd.
 The Tointon Gallery features up to twelve changing art shows each year and is open Monday through Saturday from 9am-5pm and during many of the performances at the Union Colony Civic Center.
 Admission to the Gallery is free.
-To learn more about the City of Greeley’s public art programs, visit&nbsp;[GreeleyArt.com](http://greeleyart.com/).
+To learn more about the City of Greeley’s public art programs, visit [GreeleyArt.com](http://greeleyart.com/).